elahi/coral_oases_ecoapps/README.md

   - analysis_output: summary tables of analyses

   - map_cell_probs: maps of oasis occurrence probabilities for Florida (Figure 6)

-  - covariates_subjurisdiction: plots of covariates at the subjurisdictional scale

-  - map_covariates: example maps of covariates
+  - map_subregions: maps of oasis occurrence probabilities for all subregions

   - model output
     - model_summaries: summaries of MCMC iterations